evmenenkode/mall-customer-segmentation-data/README.md

 ## Project Overview
 The project involves the following key steps:

+## 1.Data Preparation: Load and preprocess the customer dataset containing information about age, spending score, and annual income.
+## 2.Clustering with KMeans: Apply the KMeans clustering algorithm to segment customers into distinct groups.
+## 3.Visualization: Use Plotly to create an interactive 3D scatter plot to visualize the customer segments.

 ## Data Preparation:
 Load and preprocess the customer dataset containing information about age, spending score, and annual income.
 Clustering with KMeans: Apply the KMeans clustering algorithm to segment customers into distinct groups.